Shivamycodee/confession/README.md

 ## Usage

-Here's an example of how to use the `@shivamycodee/confession` package in an Express.js application:
+Here's an example of how to use the `@shivamycodee/confession` package in Node.js application:

 # Install this packges for your server code...